 The FMA evolved principally throughout the various islands of the Philippines, often with significant regional variations.
 These arts were influenced periodically by various cultural exchanges with other nations including Malaysia, India, China, Spain, and others.

-A Yantok normally measures between 24 and 28 inches in length with most being toward the upper end of this range.
-Most Yantok are approximately one inch in diameter.
+A Yantok normally measures between 24 and 28 inches (61 to 71 cm) in length with most being toward the upper end of this range.
+Most Yantoks are approximately one inch in diameter.
 There can be significant variation in the diameter however since vines naturally grow to variable thicknesses.

 The Yantok may be used by itself or with another weapon.
 It is often used with another Yantok, a knife, or even a sword.
 There is some merit to using the Yantok with other weapons, but you will want to become extremely practiced at using the Yantok alone or with another Yantok.
 Few people carry an arsenal of different weapons around with them.
 A simple stick will be easier to locate in an emergency than a stick and a knife.
 You are unlikely to be legally carrying around multiple weapons in anticipation of a sudden surprise attack.

 Nomenclature for the Yantok is fairly limited.
 There are not very many parts to a Yantok.
-In traditional Filipino Martial Arts the end of the weapon furthest from your hand is called the Punta or the Dulo.
+In traditional Filipino Martial Arts, the end of the weapon furthest from your hand is called the Punta or the Dulo.
 The end nearest your hand is referred to as the Punyo or Punya.
-With the similarly sized Japanese Tambo, these same ends might be referred to as the Zen Atama and the Ushiro Atama, respectively.
+With the similarly sized Japanese Tambo, these same ends are called the Zen Atama and the Ushiro Atama, respectively.

 The Yantok can be used much like a Hanbo, but it is much more flexible and versatile than a Hanbo.
 But it can also be more demanding.